Ribbonlength of families of folded ribbon knots: Conclusion

 There are two comments worth making here.
-First, Colin Adams {\em et al.} \cite{Adams-Shayler, Adams-PS} have looked at the {\em projection stick index} of a knot or link.
-This is the minimum number of sticks needed for a polygonal diagram of $K$.
-(For example, the projection stick number of the trefoil is 5, while the usual stick number is 6.)
-All of our examples indicate that within a knot type, knots with more than the projection stick number of sticks tend to have a lower folded ribbonlength.
+First, Colin Adams {\em et al.} have looked at the {\em planar stick index} (see \cite{Adams-PS}) and {\em projection stick index} (see \cite{Adams-Shayler}) of a knot or link.
+The planar stick index $\pl$ is the minimum number of sticks needed for a polygonal diagram of $K$.
+The projection stick index $\prs$ is the least number of nontrivial projection sticks from a projection of a polygonal knot.
+In other words, each stick that does not project to a point counts as a stick for $\prs$.
+To understand the difference in the definitions, consider a knot embedded in the cubic lattice (as described in Section~\ref{sect:2-bridge}).
+Then imagine projecting a staircase in a vertical plane to the $xy$-plane\footnote{With thanks to Colin Adams for explaining this example to the first author.}.
+This would count as 1 stick for $\pl$, but as many sticks for $\prs$.
+These two definitions appear to be closely related, and yet we expect them to be distinct.
+However, there is no specific example showing this fact.
+(Another open question.)
+Having said that, it appears that the planar stick index is the most relevant to folded ribbon knots.
+All of our examples indicate that within a knot type, polygonal knots with more than the planar stick number of edges tend to have a lower folded ribbonlength.
+There is much to consider here, and understanding the subtle relationship between folded ribbonlength and planar stick number is a natural question to pursue.

 Secondly, as mentioned in Section~\ref{sect:ribbonlength}, we compute our upper bounds on folded ribbonlength with respect to knot diagram equivalence, not folded ribbon equivalence.
 Our examples show that we expect there to be a difference between folded ribbonlength bounds between the two types of equivalence.
-For example Kaufman's trefoil knot is a topological M\"obius band, while ours is a topological annulus.
+For example, Kaufman's trefoil knot is a topological M\"obius band, while ours is a topological annulus.
 In previous work \cite{DKTZ}, we showed that the ribbon linking number was different for two $(5,2)$ torus knots (given by Kennedy {\em et al.} \cite{KMRT}) which were constructed with different numbers of sticks.
 There is much to explore here.

 Finally, the ribbonlength crossing number problem is still open.
 Can we find upper and lower bounds on folded ribbonlength for more families of knots?
 Can we prove that for all knots and links, the folded ribbonlength is bounded above linearly in crossing number?
 Alternatively, can we find a family of knots or links where the lower bound for folded ribbonlength has super-linear growth in crossing number?